nplang/NPL-Tutorials/NPL-Titbits/Data-Types-Parser/Readme.md

 The above testPkt.py sends the following packets to port-0 of the Behavioral Model
 ````

-Once you build and run of Data Types and Constructs, send the following packets to port-0 of BehaviorModel:
+Once you build and run of Data Types and Constructs, send the following packets to port-0 of BMODEL:
 Double-tagged packet [OUTER:TPID(0x88A8),VLAN-10], [INNER: TPID(0x8100), VLAN-20].
 Single-outer-tagged packet [OUTER:TPID(0x88A8),VLAN-10].
 Single-inner-tagged packet [INNER:TPID(0x8100),VLAN-20].